Brené Brown introduced me to the phrase “shame storm.” If you’re like me, you’ve been caught in one before. You just didn’t know what to call it.

 In this theology, God merely upholds his standards.
 He rewards those who measure up and punishes those who fall short.
 Moral achievement wins God’s approval.
 Wailing and gnashing teeth in the outer darkness await moral underachievers.
 This is just the sort of theology that creates shame storms.

 Jesus is abundantly clear.
 This is not how God rolls.

 God goes looking for the blind (and the lame and the leprous and the sketchy and the cranky and the self-absorbed and the clueless), not to scold them or to condemn them or even to condescend to them.
 God seeks out the blind to give them sight.
 God is a healer, not a moral score keeper.

 God is not looking to start a club for the morally elite.
 In Jesus, God has opened a rehab center.
-The only criterion for admission is that you’re sick and you really want to be made well.
+The only criterion for admission is that you’re a mess and you really want to be made whole.

 We are broken, and God has come to make us whole.
 Instead of rewarding moral performance, Jesus heals broken hearts and minds, souls and bodies.